 An exclusive new Obut technology!

-Considered as being the most versatile for both shooting and pointing on all types of ground, these boules combine the best performances with good resistance to impact marking.
+Considered as the most versatile for both shooting and pointing on all types of ground, these boules combine the best performances with good resistance to impact marking.
 This is the ideal boule for all-rounders and for Jeu Provençal.

 But it will be marked more by impacts.

-FIND OUT MORE ABOUT BOULE HARDNESS
+MORE ABOUT BOULE HARDNESSES

 The hardness of the boules must be over 35 HRC (110 kg/mm²), including for boules used by shooters.